A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: Results

+The wall pressure $|p_\mathrm{wall}|$ tracks the modal content at the surface.
+Fig.~\ref{fig:hyper_pwall} shows that OWNS converges between $n_x = 4000$ and~$8000$; M-OWNS is converged at all resolutions tested, down to $n_x = 650$.

-The true advantage of M-OWNS emerges in resolving the acoustic radiation field generated by S-F synchronisation.
-Fig.~\ref{fig:superU} compares pressure fields at two resolutions: $n_x = 12000$ (reference) and $n_x = 2000$.
-At the finer resolution, both methods successfully capture the near-wall second mode and its acoustic radiation into the freestream.
-However, at $n_x = 2000$, OWNS fails to resolve the radiation pattern, producing an inaccurate pressure field while M-OWNS maintains both near-wall accuracy and radiation field structure.
+The pressure field $\mathrm{Re}(p)$ reveals the acoustic radiation generated by S--F synchronisation in the freestream.
+Fig.~\ref{fig:superU} compares OWNS and M-OWNS at $n_x = 12\,000$ and~$2000$.
+At the finer resolution, both methods capture the near-wall second mode and its freestream radiation.
+At $n_x = 2000$, OWNS fails to resolve the radiation pattern while M-OWNS maintains both near-wall accuracy and radiation field structure.
+At $n_x = 1000$ (not shown), M-OWNS still resolves the near wall Mode~S growth but not the freestream radiation; OWNS captures neither.

-This sixfold reduction in resolution requirement stems from M-OWNS's weighted-average wavenumber formulation (Eq.~\eqref{eqn:adaptive}); rather than tracking mode S alone, $\alpha$ represents the superposition of all active modes at each streamwise location.
-The modal shape function provides the flexibility to capture evolving dynamics automatically, whether dominated by single modes or exhibiting multimodal characteristics.

-These results address a fundamental question raised by \citet{zhuRecursiveOnewayNavierStokes2023}: can modal methods capture acoustic radiation from mode synchronisation?
-Their PSE calculations, limited to $n_x = 323$ points, failed to resolve the radiation field.
-Our M-OWNS results demonstrate that the modal ansatz itself does not preclude capturing non-modal phenomena, rather PSE's step-size limitation prevents the adequate resolution.
-M-OWNS operates successfully with $n_x \geq 650$ points (exceeding PSE stability limits) and yet requires far fewer points than standard OWNS, effectively bridging the gap between modal efficiency and non-modal capability.